 Tessa is a Research Fellow at IDS.
 She is a development professional with over 20 years of experience working on participatory action-research projects both as a researcher and visual practitioner.
 Tessa has extensive experience in participatory action research and project management.

 She is a leading innovator in the use of diverse audio-visual technologies in development research, with substantial experience as a trainer in this regard; from the designing and facilitation of the photovoice project Through Children’s Eyes in 1999, with the Rockefeller Foundation, East Africa, to her more recent work involving digital storytelling, documentary film, and animation.

 From 2007-2011 she managed the communication for Pathways of Women’s Empowerment.
 She completed her doctorate at the University of Brighton, on queer visual activism in South Africa.
 She currently co-convenes the MA in Gender and Development at IDS.
 She also co-leads the ‘policy and practice’ stream of IDS’ Countering the Backlash project.
 Her other work combines political and academic interests in children/youth, gender and sexuality, with creative media and research skills.

 Recent publications include ‘Queer Visual Activism in South Africa’ (Open Access) in The Aesthetics of Global Protest: Visual Culture and Communication.

-Media, communication, digital technology, gender, sexuality, film, arts-based and visual methodologies.
+Media, communication, digital technology, children, youth, gender, sexuality, film, arts-based and visual methodologies and activism.